Skip to main content

 In the course Public transport systems, buses and rail, Erik collaborates with the Region Stockholm Public Transport Administration.
 Region Stockholm contributes with project assignments and lectures.
 The Region's involvement provides students with knowledge that they can use in their future working lives.
 More about this collaboration.

-Jenelius has participated in roundtable discussions on transport system resilience at OECD International Transport Forum and is member of the focus group "Resilience in an Electrified Transport System" at Sweden Electromobility Centre.
-He has represented academia in delegations led by Business Sweden and the embassies to Indonesia and Mexico, and he is recurrently employed as expert evaluator for international science funding councils, including Switzerland, the Netherlands and Hong Kong.
+Jenelius has participated in roundtable discussions on transport system resilience at OECD International Transport Forum and is part of Swedish Transport Administration's scientific council on passenger transport models.
+He has represented academia in delegations led by Business Sweden and the embassies to Indonesia and Mexico, and he is recurrently employed as expert evaluator for international science funding councils.

 Teaching